Mad Men season 3: Plot

-Betty enlists Henry's help with a neighborhood petition, and becomes smitten with him.
-She begins sending him letters and meeting with him in secret.
-Elsewhere, Don begins having an affair with Suzanne Farrell, Sally's teacher.
+Betty's father Gene, suffering from his strokes, comes to live with the Drapers and strikes up a warm relationship with his granddaughter Sally.
+Gene soon dies, and Sally scolds her parents and relatives for their apparent lack of grief at his demise.
+Betty gives birth to a boy, naming him Gene over Don's strenuous objections.
+Betty later enlists Henry's help with a neighborhood petition and becomes smitten with him, sending him letters and meeting with him in secret, while Don begins having an affair with Sally's teacher Suzanne Farrell.
 During this period, Duck Phillips tempts both Pete and Peggy with business overtures to entice them to come to work with him at Grey; while neither accepts the business proposition, Peggy does accept Duck's initiation of a sexual relationship with her.

-While on a shoot for a Lucky Strike commercial, Lee Garner, Jr., makes a sexual advance toward Sal.
-Sal refuses, causing Lee to call Sterling Cooper and demand his firing.
-Roger instantly fires Sal due to Lucky Strike's importance with the company.
-When Sal goes to Don for help, Don expresses little sympathy.

-Betty breaks into the drawer to the desk in Don's den.
+Near the end of the season, Betty breaks into the drawer to the desk in Don's den.
 She finds his box of Dick Whitman's family photos as well as evidence of Anna Draper's existence and Don's divorce from her.
-She confronts him.
-Don is forced to divulge the secret of his former identity and his desertion in Korea.

-Pete becomes despondent when alerted by Lane Pryce that Ken is to become Senior Vice President in charge of Account Services.
-The news of the assassination of John F. Kennedy hits the day before Roger's daughter gets married.
-Pete is adamant about leaving the agency and mourns Kennedy on the couch with his wife.
-Greg informs Joan that he is enlisting to become an Army surgeon.
-When Betty is confronted with the lies her husband has told her regarding his identity and infidelities as well as her own growing attraction towards Henry, things come to a head with the Drapers following the assassination of the president.
-Don's inability to connect to Betty's emotional grief over the death of the President leads Betty to tell Don that she doesn't love him anymore and that she wants a divorce.
+She directly confronts Don, who is forced to divulge the secret of his former identity and his desertion in Korea.
+The news of the assassination of John F. Kennedy shocks the employees of Sterling Cooper, although Don remains composed; Don's inability to connect to Betty's emotional grief over the death of the President leads Betty to tell Don that she doesn't love him anymore and that she wants a divorce.